veilchen-web/veilchen/docs/index.rst

 * **Utilities:** Convenient access to form data, file uploads, cookies, headers and other HTTP-related metadata.
 * **Server:** Built-in HTTP development server and support for paste_, bjoern_, gae_, cherrypy_ or any other WSGI_ capable HTTP server.

-.. rubric:: Example: "Hello World" in a bottle
+.. rubric:: Example: "Hello World" in a veilchen

 ::

-  from bottle import route, run, template
+  from veilchen import route, run, template

   @route('/hello/<name>')
   def index(name):